houghb/savvy/Data_Description.md

-Description of the data sets - their size, dimensionality, data model (what specific columns, etc are available).
-Is it possible to create a subset of the data for unit tests?

 We have 34 files in our dataset, described below.
 These files were generated to complete a global sensitivity analysis of a system of stiff ODE equations that models the pyrolysis of lignin.

 # input_parameters.csv